rukmal/omgDB-API/README.md

 ## Contact

 This is an open source project released under the [MIT License](LICENSE).
-If you want to suggest and improvement, or fork and send a pull request!
+If you want to suggest an improvement, or fork and send a pull request!

 http://rukmal.me